Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Discussion

 We discuss here the limitations of our method based on its application in Section \ref{sec:real}.
 As the proposed method, we employ a Gaussian process with a covariance matrix that assumes isotropy and common spatial range parameter $\phi$ across all outcomes.
 Although such a simple Gaussian process facilitates efficient inference algorithms, it may struggle to fit data collected along transect lines or outcomes in which the degree of spatial correlation decay varies with distance, as illustrated by Figure \ref{fg:geo_da}.
 The assumption of isotropy implies that all locations equidistant from a given point have the same spatial correlation, which leads to identical spatial correlations between data points on the same transect line and those on different transect lines.
 One way to mitigate these issues is to employ Gaussian processes with more complex covariance structures, such as covariance functions that incorporate transect lines, anisotropic and nonstationary covariance functions \citep{paciorek2006spatial}, spatiotemporal covariance functions \citep{cressie1999classes, stein2005space}, and multivariate cross-covariance functions \citep{gneiting2010matern, apanasovich2012valid}.
 However, the use of such complex Gaussian processes increases the computational burden on inference algorithms, highlighting the need for more scalable algorithmic developments.

 The proposed method can be applied and extended in several ways.
 The first is a Gaussian process formulation for the latent variables, from which we can obtain the posterior predictive distribution of the latent variables in arbitrary spatial locations (including non-sampled locations).
 Then, using the marginal distribution of each outcome estimated in a parametric or non-parametric manner, we can perform spatial predictions in non-sampled locations.
 Second, although this study focuses on the latent Gaussian process, the proposed method may be conceptually extended to other copula models, such as elliptical copulas and skew elliptical copulas \citep{smith2021implicit}.
 For example, if one is interested in the tail dependence of a latent process, it may be preferable to consider a $t$-copula model.
+Such heavy-tailed copulas could be particularly useful when dealing with zero-inflated count data, as is common in ecological applications, where extreme co-occurrences may exhibit stronger dependence than what a Gaussian copula can capture.
 However, posterior computation of additional parameters using such copula models may not be feasible.
 In this case, an MCMC sampler based on the Metropolis-Hastings algorithm or more efficient computational algorithms may need to be developed.
 Third, we extend our method to spatiotemporal data.
 Multivariate data may contain time and location information.
 For example, the data used in the application example were observed in the Southern Ocean over different periods.
 In the analysis of the dependence structure of such data, it may be necessary to consider both spatial and temporal correlations.
 To this end, we consider a hierarchical Bayesian spatiotemporal model based on extended rank likelihood.
 However, the development of posterior computation for the model is challenging, thus, a subject to address in future work.
 Finally, although the proposed methodology is for point-referenced data, it is possible to develop a similar method to estimate the copula for multivariate data observed on a graph.